jcvdav/EVR_628/README.md

 ## Week 4 (Sep 9-12)
 **Good coding principles**
 - Code style and documentation
-- File structure and organization
 - Classes, objects, variables, values
 - Indexing and subsetting vectors and data frames
-- Useful functions in base and stats
+- Useful functions in `base` and `stats`

 ## Week 5 (Sep 15-19)
 **Scaling up your code and visualizations**
-- Layers, geometries, and aesthetics in ggplot2
+- Refresh on layers, geometries, and aesthetics in ggplot2
 - Themes with ggplot2
 - Summarizing data on the fly (`stat_summary`, `geom_smooth`)
 - Plot extensions (`cowplot`, `GGally`, `ggrepel`)